 If you have iOS (iPhone or iPad), you should try LYTRO mobile app that let you interact more with living picture with re-focus.

 Lytro Illum is is a new lightfield camera for professionals/pro-sumers that let you create “stills”, “videos”, and now “living pictures”.
 Illum features a 40-megaray light field sensor, 8x optical zoom lens (30mm-250mm) with a constant aperture of F2.
 1/4000 of a second high-speed shutter, extreme close-focus macro capability from 0cm away from lens, articulating touchscreen and a flash hotshoe.

-Lightfield photography opens door to all areas of optical solution from medical to military.
+Lightfield photography opens door to all areas of optical solution from medical cannabis store in Denver, CO to military.